DataFire/Integrations/integrations/generated/azure_compute/README.md

 ### VirtualMachineScaleSetProperties
 * VirtualMachineScaleSetProperties `object`: Describes the properties of a Virtual Machine Scale Set.
   * overprovision `boolean`: Specifies whether the Virtual Machine Scale Set should be overprovisioned.
+  * platformFaultDomainCount `integer`: Fault Domain count for each placement group.
   * provisioningState `string`: The provisioning state, which only appears in the response.
   * singlePlacementGroup `boolean`: When true this limits the scale set to a single placement group, of max size 100 virtual machines.
   * uniqueId `string`: Specifies the ID which uniquely identifies a Virtual Machine Scale Set.
   * upgradePolicy [UpgradePolicy](#upgradepolicy)
   * virtualMachineProfile [VirtualMachineScaleSetVMProfile](#virtualmachinescalesetvmprofile)
+  * zoneBalance `boolean`: Whether to force stictly even Virtual Machine distribution cross x-zones in case there is zone outage.

 ### VirtualMachineScaleSetPublicIPAddressConfiguration
 * VirtualMachineScaleSetPublicIPAddressConfiguration `object`: Describes a virtual machines scale set IP Configuration's PublicIPAddress configuration